pujiaxun/money-pro-chart/README.md

 ## Known Issues

 - **All categories/sub-categories cannot include `:` and ` ` inside** (e.g. `Bus & Subway`).
 It may cause the wrong parsing results.
 And I haven't found any ways to avoid this because of the poor csv file.

+## Attention

+Parsing CSV from Money Pro is so boring.
+Thus I abandoned this project, and created a tool which can migrate datas from Money Pro to MoneyWiz3.
+See [MoneyPro2Wiz](https://github.com/pujiaxun/money-pro-to-wiz)